jamesrswift/springer-spaniel/template/main.typ

 ));h(-8.0pt)
 })

+#show "LaTeX": LaTeX

 Instead of simply listing headings of different levels we recommend to let every heading be followed by at least a short passage of text.
-Further on please use the #LaTeX automatism for all your cross-references and citations.
+Further on please use the LaTeX automatism for all your cross-references and citations.

 Please note that the first line of text that follows a heading is not indented, whereas the first lines of all subsequent paragraphs are.